There are two main reasons for creating a review branch:

 By using this approach, you can use the review branch for multiple upcoming features that release at different times.

 When using Option 2, avoid problems by doing this:

-When you’re ready to start working on the review branch, make sure the review and master branches are in sync.
-For example, run a pull request FROM master TO review (it’s usually the opposite direction).
+When you’re ready to start working on the review branch, make sure the review and main branches are in sync.
+For example, run a pull request FROM main TO review (it’s usually the opposite direction).